 All employees have the right to work in an environment free of discrimination and any form of unlawful harassment.
-The Orange County Library System does not and will not condone discrimination or unlawful harassment against employees on the basis of race, color, religion, creed, sex/gender (including pregnancy and sexual orientation), national origin, ancestry, marital status, veteran status, citizenship, age, physical or mental disability, genetic information, or any other characteristic protected by federal, state, or local law (which may address gender identity and/or expression).
+The Orange County Library System does not and will not condone discrimination or unlawful harassment against employees on the basis of race, color, religion, creed, sex/gender (including pregnancy, sexual orientation, and gender identity), national origin, ancestry, marital status, veteran status, citizenship, age, physical or mental disability, genetic information, or any other characteristic protected by federal, state, or local law.

-It is the intent of the Orange County Library System to exclude unlawful discrimination and unlawful harassment in all forms from all of its work places and working relationships.
+It is the intent of the Orange County Library System to exclude unlawful discrimination and unlawful harassment in all forms from all of its workplaces and working relationships.
 All customers, users, or visitors have the right to an environment free of unlawful discrimination and harassment.
 This prohibition applies to all vendors hired by the Library or who spend time on the Library premises.
 Employees who fail to respect these rights may receive disciplinary action up to, and including, dismissal.
 Third party vendors may have their contracts terminated or other appropriate action taken against them for violations of this policy.